amd/quark-documentation/docs/onnx/user_guide_supported_optype_datatype.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The quantizer supports quantizing float32 models to Int16 or Int32 data formats.
-To enable this, you need to set the “activation_type” and “weight_type” in the quantize_static API to the new data types.
+To enable this, you need to set the "activation_type" and "weight_type" in the quantize_static API to the new data types.
 Options are VitisQuantType.QInt16/VitisQuantType.QUInt16 or VitisQuantType.QInt32/VitisQuantType.QUInt32.